MontrealCorpusTools/PolyglotDB/docs/source/io.rst

 Here we have properties for each word's part of speech (POS tier) and transcription.
 The transcription tier will overwrite the automatic calculation of transcription based on contained segments.
-Each of these will be properties will be type properties by default (see :ref:`type_token` for more details).
+Each of these will be properties will be type properties by default (see :ref:`neo4j_implementation` for more details).
 If these properties are meant to be token level properties (i.e., the part of speech of a word varies depending on the token produced), it can changed as follows:

 .. code-block:: python